mattlindsey/affirm/README.md

 bin/rails test
 ```

-### Step 5: To use AI features set your OpenAI key using export (do NOT put the keys directly in your code!)
+### Step 5: To use optional AI features set your OpenAI key using export (do NOT put the keys directly in your code!)

 ```bash
 export OPENAI_API_KEY=sk-key